rjanke/thepitofknowledge/pages/index.md

 With Godot, I'm particularly interested in the networking side of online-multiplayer games.
 Learning more about UDP has been blowing my mind.

 I'm also liable to post about 3D printing and 3D modeling.

+## Contributions
+If you see a mistake or otherwise think an article needs improvement, feel free to [create an issue](https://github.com/rjanke/thepitofknowledge/issues) and (if you think you have a fix) a [pull request](https://github.com/rjanke/thepitofknowledge/pulls) with your changes.

+## License
+All code samples and snippets are licensed under the public domain.
+View the [full license](/license.md).
+Copyright © 2017-present Ryan Janke